SysKitTeam/docs-point/releases/cloud/point-2025-03-04-release-note.md

 * **Fixed a bug** with user roles that caused a failure when performing user sync.

-* **Fixed an issue** that caused the following error when provisioning a Yammer site: `System.NullReferenceException: Object reference not set to an instance of an object. at SysKit.Point.Provisioning.Infrastructure.ResourceProvisionRequests YammerProvisioningService.<>c__DisplayClass7_0.`
+* **Fixed an issue** that caused the following error when provisioning a Yammer site: `System.NullReferenceException: Object reference not set to an instance of an object.`

-* **Improved the functionality** of Storage Resync and Data Retention to increase performance with large-scale lists.
+* **Improved the Storage sync** to increase performance in large environments.

-* **Added new filters** for Sharing Links reports in order make it easier to find links shared with external users.

 * **Various improvements, including UX and UI fixes, are available**